 Why Technical Safeguards?

-Technical safeguards protect PHI and have become a major part of any HIPAA Privacy program.
+HIPAA technical safeguards protect PHI and have become a major part of any HIPAA Privacy program.
 They are key elements that help to maintain the safety of ePHI as the internet changes.
 Consequently technical safeguards are important due to technology advancements in the health care industry.
 The challenge of healthcare organizations is that of protecting electronic protected health information (EPHI).
 Most importantly, this includes items such as electronic health records, from various internal and external risks.

 Comply with Technical Safeguards

-The Security Rule, requires a covered entity to comply with the Technical Safeguard standards and certain implementation specifications.
+The Security Rule, requires a covered entity to comply with the HIPAA Technical Safeguard standards and certain implementation specifications.
 A covered entity may use any security measures that allow it to reasonably and appropriately do so.

 Define “Technical Safeguards”